Best payment gateways

 A flexible payments solution

-The main aim of these solutions is to streamline the payments process, and Authorize.net does exactly that.
-Developed with firms of all sizes in mind, the platform gives you the tools to sell items and take payments online, or in-person at a store.
+The main aim of these solutions is to streamline the payments process, and Authorize.net (from Visa) does exactly that.
+Developed with firms of all sizes in mind and offering a choice of plans, the platform gives you the tools to sell items and take payments online, or in-person at a store.

 With the solution, you can accept payments from websites and transfer funds into a merchant bank account quickly.
 It supports all major credit cards, including Visa, MasterCard, American Express, Discover, Diner’s Club and JCB.
 As well as this, the platform is compatible with digital payment services such as Apple Pay, PayPal and Visa Checkout.